 One

-Attraction between the opposite sexes can fuel such passion and creativity that Freud believed that art is a sublimation of sexuality.
-While sexuality isn't the only driver of art, this theory seems to explain tango.
-As long as we do not view sexuality too vulgarly, its link with passion, imagination, romanticism, creativity and artistic expression is understandable.
-In fact, isn't it true that all human activities stem from the desire to perpetuate and prosper the species, thus lead to love, marriage, children, family, education, economic activities, inequity, pollution, crimes, war, and so on?
+The attraction between the sexes can inspire such passion and creativity that Freud considered art a sublimation of sexual desire.
+While sexuality isn't the only driver of art, Freud's theory seems to explain tango.
+As long as we do not view sexuality too vulgarly, its link with passion, romanticism, imagination, creativity and artistic expression is understandable.
+In fact, don’t all human activities stem from the need to reproduce and thrive as a species, thus there are love, marriage, family, children, education, economy, competition, inequality, cheat, crime, and so on?
 Sexuality can lead to both good and evil.
 The vulgar understanding of human sexuality has caused the distortion and rejection of tango in the past.
-Tango's popularity today reflects the progress of human understanding.
-(See Artistic Sublimation and Vulgarism in Tango.)
+Tango's popularity today testifies the progress of human understanding (see Artistic Sublimation and Vulgarism in Tango).

 Two

 Tango is a dance of immigrants.
 It is created by immigrants.
 It expresses the feelings and serves the needs of immigrants.
-(See Tango: Historical and Cultural Impactst.)
-Those who love tango are either immigrants or people like immigrants who are homesick, lonely, and yearning for love.
+Those who love tango are either immigrants or people like immigrants who are lonely, homesick, and yearning for love (see Tango: Historical and Cultural Impactst).

 Jeanette Winterson wrote, "I want to go anywhere that is filled with love.
 I want to be like a migratory salmon, relentlessly searching for the traces of love."
-Her words reflect the immigrant's aspirations.
+Her words reflect an immigrant's aspiration.
 Love and loneliness are related feelings.
 Without that understanding one cannot truly appreciate tango.

 Thus, tango, known as a refuge or home, came into being.